Impulse Response Analysis of Structural Nonlinear Time Series Models

 Closed-form computation of nonlinear IRFs is highly non-trivial.
 Even in the separable case \eqref{eq_main:irf_h_separable}, while one can linearly separate expectations in the impulse response formula, terms $\E\left[ \Gamma_j(Z_{t+j}(\delta)) - \Gamma_j(Z_{t+j}) \right]$ for $0 \leq j \leq h$ cannot be meaningfully simplified further.
 Moreover, these expectations involve nonlinear functions of lags of $Z_t$ and are impractical to derive explicitly.
-To avoid working with $\Theta(L)$ and $\Gamma(L)$, we now present an iterative algorithm which allows one to easily and efficiently compute nonlinear IRFs.\footnote{The algorithm we propose is a natural counterpart to the one in Proposition 3.1 of \cite{goncalvesImpulseResponseAnalysis2021}, wherein they propose to recursively estimate the MA form coefficients.
-Our proposed approach instead relies directly on iterating forward the model's equations, which is even more computationally straightforward. }
+To avoid working with $\Theta(L)$ and $\Gamma(L)$, we now present an iterative algorithm which allows one to easily and efficiently compute nonlinear IRFs.\footnote{The algorithm we propose is a natural counterpart to the one in Proposition 3.1 of \cite{goncalvesImpulseResponseAnalysis2021}, wherein they suggest to estimate the MA form coefficients recursively.
+Our approach instead relies on directly iterating forward the model's equations, which is more computationally straightforward.}

 \begin{proposition} For any $h = 0, 1, \ldots, H$, with $H \geq 1$ fixed, if impulse response $\textnormal{IRF}_{h}(\delta)$ is finite and well-defined, it can be computed with the following steps: \begin{description} \item[($\text{i}$)] For $j = 0$, let $X_t(\delta) = X_t + \delta$ and $Y_{t}(\delta) = \mu_2 + G_2(Y_{t-1}, \ldots, Y_{t-p}, X_t(\delta), X_{t-1}, \ldots, X_{t-p}) + B_0^{21} (\epsilon_{1t} + \delta) + \xi_{2t}$, where $\xi_{2t} = B_0^{22} \epsilon_{2t}$. \item[($\text{ii}$)] For $j = 1, \ldots, h$, let